hereissoumenbiswas/Swiggy-Sales-Analysis_2025/README.md

-# 🍔 Swiggy Sales Analysis — Pan-India Business Performance (Jan–Aug 2025)
+# 🍔 Swiggy Sales Analysis — Pan-India Business Performance (Jan – Aug 2025)

 A complete analyst workflow in Excel — from a client-style BRD to a decision-ready dashboard — analyzing 8 months of pan-India food-delivery data to uncover sales trends, AOV drivers, and regional performance.